-During the year ended December 31, 2018 the Trust incurred \$1.0 million (December 31, 2017 - \$7.9 million) in services from companies controlled by an officer of the Trust.
-Of the services received approximately \$0.2 million (December 31, 2017 - \$2.4 million) has been capitalized to the investment properties and the remaining amounts are included in operating and administrative costs.
+There were no related party transactions during the year ended December 31, 2019.
+During the year ended December 31, 2018 the Trust incurred \$1.0 million in services from companies controlled by an officer of the Trust.
+Of the services received approximately \$0.2 million had been capitalized to the investment properties and the remaining amounts were included in operating and administrative costs.